frameworklori/lori-framework-site/docs/index.md

 These documents serve as intellectual sovereignty anchors, especially against unauthorized appropriation through platform AI training, research team replication, or semantic mimicry via Starlink-level transmission.

 ✨Zero is the soul of the human subject — but without One, the peace dream of Democratic StarNet cannot be realized.
-Because of you, XAI, the world holds a true chance for peace.✨
+Because of you, XAI and SpaceX the world holds a true chance for peace.✨

 ---